maksimryndin/goral/README.md

 If there is an error while appending data, it is sent only via a default messenger of General service.
 Configured messenger is only used for notifications according to configured rules.

 *Note*: for KV service the autotruncation mechanism is turned off by default (`autotruncate_at_usage_percent = 100`).
 It means that you should either set that value to some percent below 100 or clean up old data manually.

+Another notable use case is to log console errors from the frontend - catch JS exceptions, accumulate them in some batch at your backend and send the batch to Goral KV service.

+## Rules

+Every service automatically creates a rules sheet (for some services reasonable defaults are provided) which allows you to set notifications (via configured messengers) on the data as it is collected.
+Datetime for rules is optional and is set only for default rules.
+You choose a log name (everything up to the first @ in a sheet title) and a key (a column header of a sheet), select a condition which is checked, and action: either send info/warn/error message or skip the rules match from any further rules processing.

+Rules are fetched from a rules sheet by every Goral service dynamically every 15 seconds.

 ## Recommended deployment